aiswarya8110/react-course-model/README.md

 # Running the App

-- run 'npx json-server courses.json' in the root directory
+- run 'npx json-server courses.json' in the root directory, the server will run in port 3000
-- run 'npm start' in a new terminal in the root directory
+- run 'npm start' in a new terminal in the root directory,  the server will run in port 3001

-# Libraries Used
+# Packages Used

 - react-router-dom
 - @reduxjs/toolkit